fgomez7/WebGl---Blocky-Fox/README.md

 ## Getting Started
 You will need the latest version of Javascript and a browser that supports WebGL

 No installation required, open the html file in preferred browser.
+Preview it here!

+[Blocky 3D Animal](https://fgomez7.github.io/WebGl-Projects/ASGN2/BlockyFox.html) - A 3D cube Swiper

 ## Built With
 * [Javascript](https://www.javascript.com/) - Application Language